dkatoch0024/daljeet_8816494/README.md

 # daljeet_katoch_8816494

-Your name -
+Your name - DALJEETKATOCH

-Project title -
+Project title - CREATE A FILE IN GIT HUB

 Links to website & social media -

-Contact details
+Contact details- Dkatoch6494@conestogac.on.ca